ara3d/Plato.Geometry/README.md

 other words it is a math and geometry library that is appropriate for usage in 3D Computer Aided Design (CAD), Computer Aided Engineering (CAE), and Digital Content Creation (DCC) software.

-Plato.Geometry is delivered as a cross-platform C# library, but the roadmap includes C++ and JavaScript support.
+Plato.Geometry is currently delivered as a cross-platform C# library, but the roadmap includes C++ and JavaScript support.
 All algorithms and data structures are written in a high-level programming language called Plato which makes porting to different languages easier.